Putting together an E91 American Caramel set? Good freaking luck with that.

 Collectors are frequently drawn to the 1909-11 E90-1 American Caramel baseball set.
 The colors pop off the card and, even if some of the artwork is sketchy (looking at you, lipstick-covered Joe Jackson rookie card), it’s a really popular set.

 The E91 American Caramel set?
 Not so much.
-For starters, it’s a ‘generic’ issue with the poses and pictures repeating for various players.
-That WaJo card is a lot less appealing when you consider it’s the same picture used on Harry Krause’s card, for example.
+For starters, it’s generally considered a ‘generic’ issue with the poses and pictures repeating for various players.
+That WaJo card, for example, is a lot less appealing when you consider it’s the same picture used on Harry Krause’s card.
 It is is lacking a bit with many key players missing.
 But collectors pursue it, anyway, because it’s an American Caramel set and those chasing early caramel cards are still interested in it.

 And if you’re hoping to complete a set, good luck.